brushplain/Public_test_SemAnkTic/README.md

 # What does this program does do?

-- Help find relavent anki cards to study
+- Find relavent anki cards to study

 # How does it search?